-The entire Christian world has taught that God will put up with sinners only so long, and then His patience runs out; He gets mad and angry with them, and then lets 'em have it.
+The entire Christian world has taught that God will put up with sinners only so long, and then His patience runs out, He gets mad and angry with them and then lets 'em have it.
 What a pity.
 The truth is that God never loves the sinner less.
 Never.

 We do not understand the judgments of the Lord.
-"How unsearchable are His judgments; how unfathomable His ways!"
+"How unsearchable are His judgments; how unfathonable His ways!"
 Paul concluded.1 "Can we by searching find out God?"
-Job asked.2 God's thoughts are not our thoughts, neither are His ways our ways, observed Isaiah.3 the law, the other side takes the blood.
+Job asked.2 God's thoughts are not our thoughts, neither are His ways out ways, observed Isaiah.3

 And God's way of dealing with the errant, the rebellious, the rejecters of His law is best demonstrated by the cross of Jesus.
-There He is seen as our propitiation for sin.4 the ark of the covenant.
-Jesus is the Mercy Seat which shielded the ten commandments and on which the blood of sacrifice was sprinkled for atonement.
-And atonement is what the Mercy Seat does for us: one side takes
+There He is seen as our propitiation for sin.4